 - Hand trimming.
 This uses specialized deburring tools which are like tiny knives you run along the metal edge.

 - Sanding.
-This when abrasive paper is rubbed over the edge.
-You can do it by hand, with a power tool or on a sanding belt, like the Timesaver 1200 which we own in our fabrication shop.
+This is when the abrasive paper is rubbed over the edge.
+You can do it by hand, with a power tool, or on a sanding belt, like the Timesaver 1200 which we own in our fabrication shop.

 Unfortunately, we don’t get the opportunity to do explosive or chemical deburring.
-Those are generally reserved for complex, (and therefore high value,) machined parts like castings and forging.
+These are generally reserved for complex (and therefore high value) machined parts like castings and forging.

-It is of course possible to be a little over-zealous about deburring.
+It is, of course, possible to be a little over-zealous about deburring.
 This sometimes happens when we put a trainee on the task.
-Too much filing or sanding can result in parts that don’t fit together as they should.
+Too much filling or sanding can result in parts that don’t fit together as they should.
 When that happens, sometimes the only thing to do is throw them in a scrap bin and start again.

 What this means then is that we need specifications for deburring.